enso-org/enso/.github/PULL_REQUEST_TEMPLATE.md

 Please include the following checklist in your PR:

 - [ ] The documentation has been updated if necessary.
-- [ ] The code conforms to the [Scala](https://github.com/luna/enso/blob/master/doc/scala-style-guide.md), [Java](https://github.com/luna/enso/blob/master/doc/java-style-guide.md) or [Haskell](https://github.com/luna/enso/blob/master/doc/haskell-style-guide.md) style guides as appropriate.
+- [ ] All code conforms to the [Scala](https://github.com/luna/enso/blob/master/doc/scala-style-guide.md), [Java](https://github.com/luna/enso/blob/master/doc/java-style-guide.md) or [Haskell](https://github.com/luna/enso/blob/master/doc/haskell-style-guide.md) style guides as appropriate.
-- [ ] The code has been tested where possible.
+- [ ] All code has been tested where possible.